 I have spent most of my life this way.
 I thought I was a night owl type of guy.
 My night owl identity means that most of my life I woke to an alarm clock or around noon.

-Then in my early 30’s, I got the idea of becoming an early riser and started to experiment with it.
-I turned out that it is pretty easy to wake up early.
+Then in my early 30s, I got the idea of becoming an early riser and started to experiment with it.
+I turned out that it was pretty easy to wake up early.

 I really believed that I couldn’t go to sleep early and even if I do, I won’t wake up early.

 Well, as it turns out, I was wrong.